-Our MA is a very special course at The Cass, because it’s very focused on research, but at the same time on personal projects.
+Our MA is a very special course at London Met, because it’s very focused on research, but at the same time on personal projects.
 Every cohort, every year is incredibly multidisciplinary, and within disciplines, let’s say fine art, there will be people with incredibly different projects, so it’s a very rich environment, very critical, but also very friendly and it pushes you to places in your work and in your practice that you would not have thought of before.

 What led you to this course?

 I’m a jeweller, and when I arrived at the School of Art, Architecture and Design, I had a fledgling jewellery practice already, but this course brought it all together and consolidated everything.
 It has already helped to answer a big big question for me – why I practice art.
 Simone, who is one of our main tutors talks about solving good problems and finding the ingredients of your practice – these analogies work very well for me.